moos3/blog/content/post/django-and-docker.md

   exit 1
 fi
 ```
-The --rm flag removes teh containers immediately after they stop.
+The --rm flag removes the containers immediately after they stop.